 The conservation of energy is a key objective in site design, building design and building orientation.
-The site design process should include an evaluation of the physical assets of the site to maximize energy efficiency and conservation in the placement and design of a building.
-Designs should consider seasonal changes in natural lighting and ventilation conditions.
+The site design process shall include an evaluation of the physical assets of the site to maximize energy efficiency and conservation in the placement and design of a building.
+Designs shall consider seasonal changes in natural lighting and ventilation conditions.

-A design should also take into account the potential effect on an adjoining property, in terms of its solar access and ability to implement the same environmental design principles.
-Careful consideration should also be given to balancing sustainable design principles with those related to maintaining the traditional character of the area.
+A design shall also take into account the potential effect on an adjoining property, in terms of its solar access and ability to implement the same environmental design principles.
+Careful consideration shall also be given to balancing sustainable design principles with those related to maintaining the traditional character of the area.

-- 5.18Locate a new building, or an addition, to take advantage of microclimatic opportunities for energy conservation. - > Orient a building to be consistent with historic development patterns, to the extent feasible. - Consider seasonal solar and wind exposure patterns when designing the massing of a new building.
+- 5.18Locate a new building, or an addition, to take advantage of microclimatic opportunities for energy conservation, while avoiding negative impacts to the historic context. - > Orient a building to be consistent with historic development patterns. - Maximize energy efficiency and conservation opportunities.

 - 5.19 Design a building, or an addition, to take advantage of energy saving and generating opportunities. - Design windows to maximize daylighting into interior spaces. - Use exterior shading devices to manage solar gain in summer months.
-For example, use canopies or awnings on storefronts similar to how they were used traditionally. - Energy-generating devices, including solar collectors and wind turbines, are encouraged where they also remain visually subordinate.
+For example, use canopies or awnings on storefronts similar to how they were used traditionally. - > Energy-generating devices, including solar collectors and wind turbines, are permitted where they also remain visually subordinate.